adonisjs/v5-docs/content/api/orm/base-model.md

 const users = await User.updateOrCreateMany(keyForSearch, payload)
 ```

-Optionally, you can also pass [model options](#model-adapter-options) as the 3rd argument.
+The method accepts the same options as the [firstOrNew](#static-firstornew) method.

+---

 ### static all

 A shortcut method to fetch all the rows from a given database table.
 The rows are sorted in descending order by the primary key.

 ```ts
 const users = await User.all()
 ```

-Optionally, you can also pass [model options](#model-adapter-options) as an argument to the `all` method.
+Optionally, you can also pass [model adapter options](#model-adapter-options) as an argument to the `all` method.

+---

 ### static query

-Returns an instance of the [model query builder](/api/orm/model-query-builder).
+Returns an instance of the [model query builder](./query-builder.md).
 Unlike the standard query builder, the result of the model query builder is an array of model instances.

 ```ts
 const users = await User